Jacopo-DM/Basics/python/README.md

 # Python

-## README.md

-This file.

 ## base.py

-A python file used as template for all other python programs written by JMDM.
+A python file used as template for all other python programs written by the author.

 It also contains information at the bottom (for easy recollection) regarding how to save a python requirement.txt file as well as preferred syntax style.

 ## data.py

-Contains common "dataclasses" used by JMDM in his python programs (mostly aesthetic).
+Contains common "dataclasses" used by the author in his python programs (mostly aesthetic).

 ## setup.py